Ninja-Squad/springmockk/README.md

 ## How to use

-Just add the generated jar to your test classpath, and start using the annotations.
+Just add the jar to your test classpath, and start using the annotations.